yoyoengineer/yoyoengineer.github.io/_posts/2018-09-16-questions-notes.md

 ---
 layout: post
-title:  "Problems"
+title:  "Questions"
 date:   2018-09-17 11:41:00 +0800
-featured-img: problems
+featured-img: questions
-categories: Problems
+categories: Questions
-summary: These are some of the problems I encountered while doing exercises, and some related knowledge points.
+summary: These are some of the questions I encountered while doing exercises, and some related knowledge points.
 ---

 ![](/assets/img/posts/problems/Snipaste_2018-09-17_14-57-30.png)